JuliaPy/SymPy.jl/examples/tutorial.md

 ### Assumptions

-Finally, there is the `symbols` constructor for producting symbolic objects.
+Finally, there is the `symbols` constructor for producing symbolic objects.
 With `symbols` it is possible to pass assumptions onto the variables.
 A list of possible assumptions is [here](http://docs.sympy.org/dev/modules/core.html#module-sympy.core.assumptions).
 Some